charlotron/hours-unir/README.md

 OPTIONAL: You can modify/add the following optional environment variables
 ```
-      REBOOT_AFTER_MINS: 120            # Will shutdown the bot after 2hours (if no errors were thrown).
-If you have the option in docker-compose.yml "restart", it will reboot.
-Defaults to disabled if not set.
       MIN_WAIT_TIME_SECS: 30            # This will set the minimun wait time between page jumps on URL1/2 (this is to prevent detecting time patterns).
 Defaults to 30.
       DEFAULT_MAX_WAIT_TIME_SECS: 50    # This will set the maximun wait time between page jumps on URL1/2 (this is to prevent detecting time patterns).
 Defaults to 50.
 ```